miqbaltariq/SECP1513202420251/03/Adam Ashraff/Readme.md

 # 👋 I'm Muhammad Adam Ashraff bin Zamri!

 First-year **Data Engineering** student at **Universiti Teknologi Malaysia (UTM)**, passionate about data and programming.
+I can communicate in **Malay** and **English**, and while I'm still improving my fluency in **Arabic**, I can manage basic communication in all three languages.
 I'm excited to sharpen my skills to solve real-world challenges.
 Guided by the belief that **"Who has the data has the power"** – Tim O'Reilly, I am committed to learning, growing, and contributing to a data-driven future.
 I aim to turn data into meaningful information that can drive impactful change.

 ##  🎓 Academic Background
 - Primary School
   - Sekolah Rendah Arab Jaim Al-Faizin
 - Secondary School
   - Sekolah Menengah Kebangsaan Dato' Dol Said
-  - SPM(8A)
+  - SPM(4A+,3A,1A-,1B+)
 - Matriculation
   - Malacca Matriculation College
   - CGPA(3.96)